ba-st/Ansible/docs/GettingStarted.md

 Well, we have everything ready to do the tutorials!

-AMQP is a programmable protocol and supports several communication schemes, let's illuestrate two of this schemas with simple examples:
+AMQP is a programmable protocol and supports several communication schemes, we'll illustrate two of these schemas with simple examples:

 - [Worker queue](WorkerQueue.md)
 - [Publiser - Subscriber](PublisherSubscriber.md)